bobbyiscool123/Gemini-Terminal-Assistant/docs/modules.md

 ### Key Components:

 - **MCPServer**: Main class that provides system information and operations
-- Global `mcp` instance for easy importing
+- Integration with `prompt.py` for AI-generated commands

 ### Main Functionality:

-- Gathering system information
+- Gathering system information via AI-generated commands
 - Checking for installed software and package managers
-- File and directory operations
+- File and directory operations through Gemini API
-- Package installation and information
+- Package installation and verification
+- Secure command execution with proper validation
+- Dynamic adaptation to different operating systems

 ### How It Interfaces:

 - Used by `agent_terminal.py` for system operations
-- Executes system commands via subprocess
+- Calls `generate_command` from `prompt.py` for all operations
+- Uses AI to determine the appropriate commands for each operation
+- No hardcoded commands - all operations use Gemini-generated commands
 - Provides system context for the AI agent
+- Handles error cases and recovery options

 ## one_shot.py